VsixCommunity/docs/docs/getting-started/your-first-extension.md

 ```

 We're using the `VS` object to get the active document, and then inserts the guid in the selection.
 There is always a selection in the editor even if it is zero length.

+> You'll see `await JoinableTaskFactory.SwitchToMainThreadAsync()` and `ThreadHelper.ThrowIfNotOnUIThread()` in many places in this cookbook.
+They handle thread switching best practices and you don't need to know when and how to use them at this point - compiler warnings with Code Fixes (light bulbs) makes that super easy.

 The first draft of our extension is now complete and it is time to test it.